Matthew Conger

-Matthew Conger (born 11 October 1978) is a New Zealand football referee from Palmerston North.
-Born in Texas, United States, Conger operates in the Australian A-League and the New Zealand Football Championship.
-He is also a school teacher in Palmerston North.
+Matthew Conger (born 11 October 1978) is a retired New Zealand football referee from Palmerston North.
+Born in Texas, United States, Conger operated in the Australian A-League and the New Zealand Football Championship.
+He is a former school teacher from Palmerston North who now works for Sport Manawatu.

 Refereeing career

 Conger began refereeing in the United States as a teenager, continuing after moving to New Zealand in his early 20s.

 Conger has refereed at the 2015 Under-20 World Cup in New Zealand, the 2016 Olympic Games in Rio de Janeiro, the 2017 Under-20 World Cup in South Korea, the 2018 FIFA World Cup in Russia, and the 2022 FIFA World Cup in Qatar.
 He has also officiated in numerous A-League and New Zealand Football Championship games.
 He has also been the man in the middle for OFC Champions League games.

 In 2016, Conger left full-time teaching in order to concentrate more on his refereeing, but in 2017 was engaged part-time at Palmerston North's Carncot School.

 In 2017, Conger was named the New Zealand referee of the year.